Chartreuse (liqueur): History

 According to tradition, a marshal of artillery to French king Henry IV, François Hannibal d'Estrées, presented the Carthusian monks at Vauvert, near Paris, with an alchemical manuscript that contained a recipe for an "elixir of long life" in 1605.
 The recipe eventually reached the religious order's headquarters at the Grande Chartreuse monastery, north of Grenoble.
 The formula is said to include 130 herbs, plants and flowers and secret ingredients combined in a wine alcohol base.
 The recipe was further enhanced in 1737 by Brother Gérome Maubec.
+The word chartreuse was first recorded as the name of a colour in English in 1884, having previously referred only to the liqueur.

 The beverage soon became popular, and in 1764 the monks adapted the elixir recipe to make what is now called the "Elixir Végétal de la Grande Chartreuse".

 In 1793, the monks were expelled from France along with all other religious orders and manufacture of the liqueur ceased.
 A copy of the manuscript was made and kept at the monastery.
 The original left with the monks.
 On the way there, the monk was arrested and sent to prison in Bordeaux.
-He was not searched and was able to secretly pass the manuscript to one of his friends: Dom Basile Nantas.
+He was not searched and was able to secretly pass the manuscript to one of his friends, Dom Basile Nantas.
 This friend was convinced that the order would remain in Spain and never come back and that the manufacturing of the liqueur would cease.
 He sold the manuscript to a pharmacist in Grenoble, Monsieur Liotard.
 In 1810, Napoleon ordered that all "secret" recipes of medicine be sent to the Ministry of Interior for review.
 The manuscript was sent and returned as "Refused" as it was not a secret but well known.
 After the death of the pharmacist, his heirs returned the manuscript to the monks who had been back at the monastery since 1816.

 In 1840, they developed a milder version called green Chartreuse and a sweeter version called yellow Chartreuse.